 Body type and characteristics

-The Jersey beef bone structure and flesh shape is better than any other beef breed.
-Due to its angular shape in body type, Jersey cows are reared as dairy breeds rather than beef breeds.
+The Jersey beef bone structure and flesh shape are better than any other beef breed.
+Due to their angular shape in body type, Jersey breeds are reared as dairy breeds rather than beef breeds.

 They have funnel-shaped buttocks similar to Holstein’s, as well as being quite thin and boneless.
 Jerseys are much smaller than Holstein’s, adult Jersey cows weigh between 400 kg and 500 kg (80 to 1100 lb).
 Adult bulls weigh 540 to 720 kg (1190 to 1810 lb).

 After birth, the calf weighs about 25 to 26 kg.
 Due to the large size of their udder, they give much more milk than the calf needs.
 A Jersey cow produces 6,000–7,000 kg of milk in a lactation period, which is about 13 times its body weight.